Wolfy76700/Wolfy76700.github.io/rules.md

 ## ADDENDUM

 - Players are advised to use an Ethernet cable to connect to their router.
-In case the device you're using does not have an Ethernet port (e.g. Nintendo Switch, Laptop, Smartphone...), here is our recommended USB to Ethernet adapter: [Click here (UK Link)](https://www.amazon.co.uk/UGREEN-Adaptateur-Ethernet-Supporte-Supérieur/dp/B00MYTSN18/)
+In case the device you're using does not have an Ethernet port (e.g. Nintendo Switch, Laptop, Smartphone...), here is our recommended USB to Ethernet adapter: [United Kingdom](https://www.amazon.co.uk/UGREEN-Adaptateur-Ethernet-Supporte-Supérieur/dp/B00MYTSN18/), [France](https://www.amazon.fr/UGREEN-Adaptateur-Ethernet-Supporte-Supérieur/dp/B00MYTSN18/), [Netherlands](https://www.amazon.nl/UGREEN-Adaptateur-Ethernet-Supporte-Supérieur/dp/B00MYTSN18/), [Germany](https://www.amazon.de/UGREEN-Adaptateur-Ethernet-Supporte-Supérieur/dp/B00MYTSN18/)

 __**Please note that by default, players playing on Wi-Fi will be disqualified when involved in lag situations.**__